History of the Church

 The two congregations federated (combined) with the name First Presbyterian Church.
 By 1956, the separate boards had merged to form a single congregation under the governance of the “Northern Church.”

 Members of First Presbyterian Church in positions of community and school leadership actively supported the integration of Fayetteville High School.
-In this same period, African American students admitted to the University of Arkansas Law School were welcomed as participants in Westminster House and later the Presbyterian United Campus Ministry.

 The Presbyterian Church U.S.A. united with another smaller Presbyterian body (the United Presbyterian Church) to form the United Presbyterian Church in the U.S.A.
 Reflecting its history of uniting with related church bodies for shared ministry and mission, the local congregation used this occasion to adopt its present name: The First United Presbyterian Church of Fayetteville.